Petty Cash Book

 Analytical Petty Cash Book

 Considered as the most beneficial method of recording petty cash payments.
-In the analytical petty cash book, a separate column is used for each commonly occurring item of expenditure such as stamps, postage and handling, stationery, wages etc.
+In the analytical version, a separate column is used for each commonly occurring item of expenditure such as stamps, postage & handling, stationery, wages etc.

 A column for “sundries” is usually added for miscellaneous payments.
 When a petty expense is recorded on the right hand side of the book, same amount is also recorded in the proper expense column.